Analysis | Fed Seeks Economic Soft Landing, Rarely Seen in Wild: QuickTake

 4. What are the Fed’s chances this time?

-Powell told lawmakers in early March that he believes achieving a soft landing is “more likely than not.”
+When the Fed’s first rate hike was announced on March 16, officials signaled six more increases in 2022 and Powell said the economy was “very strong and well positioned to handle tighter monetary policy.”
 Some prominent economists are not so sure.
 Former Fed Governor Lawrence Lindsey puts the odds of an economic downturn by the end of next year at above 50% -- triggered by a meltdown on Wall Street as the Fed raises the cost of credit.
 Ex-Treasury Secretary and paid Bloomberg TV contributor Lawrence Summers says the risk of a recession sometime before the 2024 presidential election “is certainly 50%.”

 5. Why the gloom?